Promotion of Diversity & Inclusion

 - *3:A corporation selected as a Semi-Nadeshiko Brand jointly by the Ministry of Economy, Trade and Industry and the Tokyo Stock Exchange.

-In addition, employees are entitled to take up to 10 days of paid holiday around the time their spouse gives birth, and up to two years of leave to accompany their transferred spouse.
+Furthermore, in addition to their annual paid holiday, employees are entitled to take up to 10 days of self-managed paid holiday around the time their spouse gives birth or when caring for a sick child, and up to two years of leave to accompany their transferred spouse.
 For medical representatives (MR; sales staff), we offer household formation support upon their marriage or the birth of a child so as to help them continue working while also leading a fulfilling personal life.
-Furthermore, we have offered work-from-home program, and a discretionary work system*2 for researchers with the aim of enhancing productivity across the Company.
+Moreover, we also offer a work-from-home program, and also a discretionary work system*2 for researchers with the aim of enhancing productivity across the Company.

 In 2016, we embarked on a work-style reform by establishing a smart work promotion plan*3, which fosters a corporate culture emphasizing productivity, and aims to maintain an organization with a high level of employee satisfaction regarding how to work.
 Under the reform, managers of each division convey a message to their staff members, and set numerical targets for paid holidays and overtime hours in their business plan in order to spur operational efficiency.